Canon 7D vs M3

 Both the 7D and the M3 have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the M3 was followed by the Canon M6.

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 7D better than the Canon M3 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 7D:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (8 vs 4.2 flaps/sec) to capture the decisive moment.